Epidural block - pregnancy

 - A small soft tube (catheter) is placed into your back, next to your spine.

 - The needle is removed.

 The numbing medicine is given through the tube for as long as it is needed.

 In most cases, you will receive a low dose because it is safer for you and baby.
-Once the medicine takes effect (10 to 20 minutes), you should feel better.
+Once the medicine takes effect (10 to 20 minutes), you should have less pain due to labor.
 You may still feel some back or rectal pressure during contractions.

 You may shiver after an epidural, but this is common.
 Many women shiver during labor even without an epidural.